Close Search Menu

 Let Us Help

-The Catholic University of America's Master of Arts in Semitic and Egyptian Languages and Literatures program offers an in-depth exploration of ancient languages and texts, providing students with advanced skills in translation, linguistic analysis, and historical context.
-This program covers a wide range of Semitic and Egyptian languages, including Hebrew, Aramaic, Akkadian, and Coptic.
-With access to extensive resources and expert faculty, students will engage in rigorous academic research, preparing them for careers in academia, archaeology, or related fields.
-Join us to delve into the rich linguistic and cultural heritage of the ancient Near East.
+The Master of Arts program in Semitic and Egyptian Languages and Literatures guides students from introductory studies through advanced skills in translation, linguistic analysis, and historical context.
+It offers a wide range of languages, including Hebrew, Aramaic, Akkadian, and Coptic.
+Students engage in rigorous academic research, preparing them for careers in academia, archaeology, or related fields.

 Degrees